 Third topic used by early Austrian / Austro-Hungarian stamps is the head of Mercury – the Roman messenger god.
-The Mercury stamps were used as newspaper stamps - stamps created for the specific purpose of serving as postage on newspapers.
+The Mercury stamps were used as newspaper stamps created for the specific purpose of paying postage on newspaper delivery.

 The mercury stamps are not usually denominated, but instead the color of the stamp indicates the value.